The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: Data Availability Statement

 \section{Data Availability Statement}

-The raw data underlying this paper are available in the Australian Telescope National Facility archive, \url{http://atoa.atnf.csiro.au}, and the South African Radio Astronomy Observatory archive \url{https://archive.sarao.ac.za}.
+The raw data underlying this paper are available in the Australian Telescope National Facility archive, \url{http://atoa.atnf.csiro.au}, the South African Radio Astronomy Observatory archive \url{https://archive.sarao.ac.za}, and the ALMA archive \url{https://almascience.nrao.edu/aq}.
 Other data will be shared on reasonable request.